poulpix/PXGoogleDirections/Sample-Carthage/Carthage/Checkouts/PXGoogleDirections/Sample-Carthage/Carthage/Checkouts/PXGoogleDirections/README.md

 ## 🆕 New in V1.4
 - Compatibility with Swift 4
+- Availability through Carthage
-- Improvements to projects mixing this pod with Google Maps and/or Google Places pods
+- Slight improvements to projects mixing this pod with Google Maps and/or Google Places pods (but mixing Google Maps iOS SDK with other Pods is still terrible...)

 ## 🆕 New in V1.3
 - Full Swift 3 support